Antonako1/battosh/README.md

                     --version                   See version
                     --wsl                       Turn paths to comply with WSL, C:\temp -> /mnt/c/temp.
 Can not be used with --linux
                     --linux                     Program tries its best to turn paths from windows to linux, C:\Users\%USERNAME%\Documents -> ~/Documents.
 Can not be used with --wsl
-            -sw,    --save-whitespace           Program saves the original whitespace and line ends -sc,    --save-comments             Program saves the comments
+            -sw,    --save-whitespace           Program saves the original whitespace and line endings -sc,    --save-comments             Program saves the comments
                     --set-shell {shell}         Default: /bin/bash.
 Program will change bash to whatever shell you have provided
-                    --set-mkdirp                Sets all MKDIR commands to have -p as it is the Windows default
+                    --set-mkdirp                Sets all MKDIR commands to have -p as it is the Windows default -qm      --set-quietmode             CMD flag /Q will be turned to 2> /dev/null
         examples:
             battosh file.bat                    -> outputs file.sh
             battosh file.bat -o test.sh         -> outputs test.sh
             battosh file.bat -sw --wsl          -> changes paths to work on wsl, saves whitespaces battosh file.bat --set-shell zsh    -> turns /bin/bash to /bin/zsh

-battosh can turn the following commands/statements into bash
+battosh can turn the following commands/statements with their flags into bash

     ECHO, /?                ->              echo, /bin/echo --help